rails/rails/guides/source/security.md

 # The attacker creates a valid session id: He loads the login page of the web application where he wants to fix the session, and takes the session id in the cookie from the response (see number 1 and 2 in the image).
 # He possibly maintains the session.
 Expiring sessions, for example every 20 minutes, greatly reduces the time-frame for attack.
 Therefore he accesses the web application from time to time in order to keep the session alive.
 # Now the attacker will force the user's browser into using this session id (see number 3 in the image).
 As you may not change a cookie of another domain (because of the same origin policy), the attacker has to run a JavaScript from the domain of the target web application.
 Injecting the JavaScript code into the application by XSS accomplishes this attack.
-Here is an example: +&lt;script&gt; document.cookie="_session_id=16d5b78abb28e3d6206b60f22a03c8d9"; &lt;/script&gt;+.
+Here is an example: `&lt;script&gt; document.cookie="_session_id=16d5b78abb28e3d6206b60f22a03c8d9"; &lt;/script&gt;`.
 Read more about XSS and injection later on.
 # The attacker lures the victim to the infected page with the JavaScript code.
 By viewing the page, the victim's browser will change the session id to the trap session id.
 # As the new trap session is unused, the web application will require the user to authenticate.
 # From now on, the victim and the attacker will co-use the web application with the same session: The session became valid and the victim didn't notice the attack.